fledge-iot/fledge-south-playback/docs/index.rst

     - **Header Row**: Toggle to indicate the first row is a header row that contains the names that should be used for the data points within the asset.

-    - **Header Columns**: Only used if *Header Rows* is not enabled.
+    - **Header Columns**: Only used if *Header Row* is not enabled.
 This parameter should a column separated list of column names that will be used to name the data points within the asset.

     - **Cherry pick column with same/new name**: This is a JSON document that can define a set of columns to include and optionally names to give those columns.
 If left empty then all columns, are included.